-While growing up in India in late 70s and early 80s, everyone wanted to be either an engineer or a doctor.
-After completing my degree in engineering, coming to the U.S. in early 90s and pursuing two graduate degrees (Engineering and M.B.A.) and now having more than 20 years of experience in various industries such as technology, Travel, Financial Services etc., I have come to the realization there are umpteen number of great career options for young students who may not be interested in engineering or medicine.
+While growing up in India in the late 70s and early 80s, everyone wanted to be either an engineer or a doctor.
+After completing my degree in engineering, coming to the U.S. in the early 90s and pursuing two graduate degrees (Engineering and M.B.A.) and now having more than 20 years of experience in various industries such as technology, Travel, Financial Services, etc., I have come to the realization there are umpteen number of great career options for young students who may not be interested in engineering or medicine.

-Young students and graduates from college who are exploring jobs or deciding on what to do in their careers should know that every company or organization, even if they are an engineering or technology company, need sales and business development staff, need operations executive, need customer support and service teams, plus need finance, legal and many other teams to make their company a functioning, growing and profitable business.
+Young students and graduates from college who are exploring jobs or deciding on what to do in their careers should know that every company or organization, even if they are an engineering or technology company, need sales and business development, staff, need operations executive, need customer support and service teams, plus need finance, legal and many other teams to make their company a functioning, growing and profitable business.
 So everything is not lost if you are someone who is not the technical, engineering or medicine type of student.
-Also, it is important to know that even in technical organizations, many senior leaders have risen from non-technical background.
+Also, it is important to know that even in technical organizations, many senior leaders have risen from a non-technical background.

-Here are a few interesting points on the background of Fortune 500 CEOs (study down by HBS, IBM and Spencer Stuart)
+Here are a few interesting points on the background of Fortune 500 CEOs (study down by HBS, IBM and Spencer Stuart):

 - 33% of the Fortune 500 CEOs have engineering degree